elunna/recipes/sauces/mayonnaise variations.md

 “fries,” and a nice drizzle for our Grilled
 Asparagus with Lemon Zest (page 284).

-MIX the wasabi powder and 1% tablespoons of water together in a small bowl until it forms a firm paste.
+MIX the wasabi powder and 1% tbsp of water together in a small bowl until it forms a firm paste.
 (If it’s too dry, add a little more water.)
 Mix the wasabi paste and the mayo ina